jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-For convenience, when you want to implement both import and export functionality, SBDG provides the `CacheDataImporterExporter` interface, which extends both `CacheDataImporter` and `CacheDataExporter`:
+For convenience, when you want to implement both import and export functionality, [spring-boot-gemfire-name] provides the `CacheDataImporterExporter` interface, which extends both `CacheDataImporter` and `CacheDataExporter`: